angristan/docker-ghost/README.md

 This image is automatically built by [GitLab CI](https://gitlab.com/angristan/docker-ghost/pipelines) and pushed to the [Docker Hub](https://hub.docker.com/r/angristan/ghost/).

-Besides manual updates, the images are automatically rebuilt every week to make sure all softwares in the images are up-to-date.

 ## Features

 - Based on `node:8-alpine`